mark-watson/Racket-AI-book/manuscript/nlp.md

 I have a Natural Language Processing (NLP) library that I wrote in Common Lisp.
 Here we will use code that I wrote in pure Scheme and converted to Racket for this book.

+The NLP library is still a work in progress so please check for future updates to this *live eBook*.

 Since we will use the example code in this chapter as a library we start by defining a **main.rkt** file:

 ```racket